Sharing Project Files on TACC Systems

 2. The file or directory's permissions must allow group read or write access

-In this case, Test Project XYZ's UNIX group ID (GID) is "G-816631".
-Therefore, all files to be associated with this project must belong to this group.
+In Figure 1. below, example project "UserServStaff" has Unix group ID (GID) "G-803077".
+Therefore, when creating a shared file space for your project members, all files to be associated with this project must belong to this group.

 The UNIX command groups displays all groups a user belongs to:

-To display a file's owner and group membership, use the ls -l command:
+To display a file or directory's owner and group membership, use the ls -l command:

 login1$ ls -l myfile